TrevorDrayton03/hybrid-work-security-assessment/README.md

 # Hybrid Work Security Assessment

-This application assesses device compliance with TRU's (Thompson Rivers University) HIPS (Host-Based Intrustion Prevention System) to allow for staff to connect remotely to TRU's network for the Hybrid Work Program.
-It accomplishes this task by making network requests to an apache server, which interfaces with a HIPS server, for each HIPS rule.
-The HIPS rules assess the user's device and return a response status based on the result of the assessment.
+The Hybrid Work Security Assessment (HWSA) checks if individual devices (clients) meet TRU's (Thompson Rivers University's) security standards.
+Passing the HWSA is a mandatory requirement for joining the Hybrid Work Program.
+HIPS rules are reviewed separately, regularly, and asynchronously.
+The HWSA is specifically designed as a flexible tool to interact with this process, allowing it to be easily reconfigured when the process undergoes changes.

 ## Documentation
 - [User Stories.docx](https://github.com/TrevorDrayton03/hybrid-work-security-assessment/files/12443731/User.Stories.docx)